lottekoblens/TVshows/README.md

 ### React
 **Why did I chose to work with React?**

-I have little experience with React.
+I have little experience with React, because I created a school project with React.
+I wanted to further learn how React works and I wanted to challenge myself.
+That's why I chose for React.

 **Why did I chose to work with Functional components?**